leondutoit/git-for-research/README.md

     * desktop clients
     * remote hosting options, pros and cons
     * git extensions - for special needs
-* using git to get project info - example
+* using git to gain insight
-    * todoer - assess code quality